DataBiosphere/toil/docs/cli.rst

 Command Line Interface
 ======================

-Toil command line interface has two parts.
+The Toil command line interface has two parts.
 The first consists of the options that can be specified when running a Toil workflow.
 These are described directly below.

 The second command line interface is the :ref:`clusterRef`.